heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 - Q: There is "Device is managed by IceBox" on my notification center after setting up.
 Why?
 - A: That is how device owner mode works.
 This prompt cannot be removed due to Android system limitations but can be renamed in Ice Box's settings -> lab.

-- Q: How to uninstall Ice Box?
+- Q: How to release the permission or uninstall Ice Box?
 - A: Just select "Uninstall" in the settings of Ice Box.The device owner permission will be released and Ice Box will be uninstalled at the same time.
-Please make sure all apps has been defrosted before uninstall.
+Please make sure all apps has been defrosted before uninstalling.